krainboltgreene/ecto_interface.ex/README.md

 # EctoInterface

-Creates a common set of interface APIs for ecto models.
-Some examples include:
+Creates a common set of interface APIs for ecto-based models.
+By including this functionality you can get a lot of free functionality, including (but not limited to):

 - `list_.../0` returns all records for a schema
 - `get_.../1` returns a singular record by it's primary key